atsepkov/drone/README.md

 ![investomation example](https://i.imgur.com/RjTcl3It.png 'Investomation')
 ![yahoo example](https://i.imgur.com/K8XlD57t.png 'Yahoo')

-Drone is a webapp UI test framework for lazy people, like myself.
+Drone is a web-scraping and web-testing framework for lazy people, like myself.
 I should write more unit tests, but I'm a horrible person, so I don't.
 When my web apps break, they typically break in predictable ways, as a result of my refactoring.
 This tool helps me find these breakages quickly in a semi-automated way.
 Here is how it works:

 - you define a set of pages to navigate to and set of actions to perform